The benefits of eRefunds include:

 * If you have a past due balance, your refund may be delayed (paper checks and eRefunds).

 To ensure you receive your eRefund, you must enroll prior to the disbursement of your financial aid.
 Otherwise, you will receive a check.
-The University will make every effort to ensure your refund is deposited into your bank account.
+The University will make every effort to ensure your current term refund is deposited into your bank account.
 Unfortunately, there may be times that you will receive a physical check in the mail, due to unforeseen issues.

 Set Up Your Refund